apaw/165B-Project3/README.txt

 -To place the file on the server, use bin/hadoop fs -put enron.txt enron.txt

-- Assuming Hadoop has been set up correctly, run this command to compile the java with the appropriate mkdir bigram_classes; javac -classpath ${HADOOP_HOME}/hadoop-core-${HADOOP_VERSION}.jar -d triangle_classes TriangleCount.java
+- Assuming Hadoop has been set up correctly, run this command to compile the java: mkdir triangle_classes; javac -classpath ${HADOOP_HOME}/hadoop-core-${HADOOP_VERSION}.jar -d triangle_classes TriangleCount.java

 You can/should replace ${HADOOP_HOME} and ${HADOOP_VERSION} with whatever your respective  env variables are.